 The two owners of the factory were indicted but found not guilty.
-The

-  tragedy helped galvanize the trade union movement and especially the
+The tragedy helped galvanize the trade union movement and especially the ILGWU.

-  ILGWU.

-  On the 105th anniversary of that dreadful event, it is worth remembering

-  that American prosperity was built on the sweat, tears and blood of

-  working men and women.
-Immigration and jobs are the issue again today,

-  just as they were more than a century ago.
+On this anniversary of that dreadful event, it is worth remembering that American prosperity was built on the sweat, tears and blood of working men and women.
+Immigration and jobs are the issue again today, just as they were more than a century ago.

-  On February 28, 2011, American Experience on PBS aired a documentary

-  film about the tragedy and the period.
+On February 28, 2011, American Experience on PBS aired a documentary film about the tragedy and the period.

 The site is part of New York University and a National Historic Landmark.